-However, the OGA has continued to hear from industry about protracted third-party approval processes, resulting in buyers and sellers changing their approach to M&A on the basin.
-Over recent times this has manifested itself as an increase in corporate transactions compared to asset deals; however, this trend cannot continue.
+During that process, the OGA continued to hear from industry about the impact of protracted third-party approval processes, resulting in buyers and sellers changing their approach to M&A on the basin.
+Since 2018, this has manifested itself as an increase in corporate transactions compared to asset deals; however, this trend cannot continue indefinitely.
 There will come a time in the future when buyers cannot acquire neatly packaged corporate entities, and, in turn, will need to acquire standalone assets or asset packages.
 Transfers of UK oil and gas assets require third party approvals, which can take time and can be delayed by unreasonable behaviour.
 The OGA does not want to see “transaction drag” impact the timely completion of these transactions.

 The result of this engagement is the following summary of industry’s observations, and suggestions from industry on what constitutes reasonable and unreasonable behaviours within a transaction approval process.
 Industry believes that adhering to reasonable behaviours will support maximising economic recovery, ensuring the right assets are in the right hands, and reducing transaction costs.

 This summary of industry’s observations does not create any regulatory burden, but reinforces the importance of adhering to the TBP guidance created by industry.
 However, if parties continue to report to the OGA or exhibit what industry may regard as unreasonable behaviours on transactions, the OGA may consider using its powers to address such behaviours.